NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 A. A roto team can have a maximum of six (6) farm players in its farm system at any given time during the regular season.
 Only four (4) farm players may be carried into the active player auction and only a total of four (4) can be on the farm at the end of the farm player draft.

-D. Farm players can be retained from one year to the next, but a fee of 10 cents must be paid to do so (see section VII:F), and the player must retain his major league rookie status (See Section V:E.).
+F. Farm players can be retained from one year to the next, but a fee of 10 cents must be paid to do so (see section VII:D), and the player must retain his major league rookie status (See Section V:E.).

-E. Any farm player who is called up to the show, prior to September 1, and remains on the NL team’s active roster for at least three (3) weeks must either be waived or activated.
+H. Any farm player who is called up to an active National League roster—after 1 May but prior to 1 September—and remains on the NL team’s active roster for at least three (3) weeks must either be waived or activated.
 The roto owner will have three transaction periods (See section XI:C) to decide on the status of the farm player.
 If a farm player is to be kept, an opening must be made for the new player, either by waiving an active national league player or placing an inactive player on the reserve list (if such player qualifies for the reserve list).

-I. The fee for activating a farm player is $.10 (section VII:F), and will have a salary of $.10.
+L. The fee for activating a farm player is $.10 (section VII:D), and will have a salary of $.10.

 XV.
 FREE AGENTS

-1. Any player within the current free-agent pool can be claimed by any roto team that has an opening on its current active roster.
+1. Any player within the current free-agent pool can be claimed by any roto team that has a player on his active roster who is eligible to be placed on their team’s reserve list (see section XIII:A).

-3. A roster spot can be filled by a free agent if the player being replaced has been:
+3. A roster spot can be filled by a free agent replacement player if the active player being replaced was:

-a. placed on the major league disabled list
+a.
+Placed on the major league team's disabled/concussion list

-4. Contingency claims are allowed on free agents acquired via the replacement player method.
+4. Contingency claims are allowed to acquire free agent replacement players.

 C. Acquired via FAAB (but before 1 September):